New guidance is being issued daily to help keep the public safe

 This week, both ARMA and the Government have issued formal coronavirus guidance.
 Ringley will be circulating this information to our clients and to directors of management companies.
 Below is a summary of the most important points.

-Payment of servicechargesorted.co.uk/blogs/service-charges-set-to-increase-as-flat-owners-have-to-pay-for-fire-door-inspections'>service charges and ground rent
+Payment of service charges and ground rent

-However, we want to share with you that ARMA is in discussions with the Ministry of Housing, Communities and Local Government (MHCLG) about any current or future plans to introduce support for leaseholders so that servicechargesorted.co.uk/blogs/service-charges-set-to-increase-as-flat-owners-have-to-pay-for-fire-door-inspections'>service charges can still be paid to keep essential services going.
+However, we want to share with you that ARMA is in discussions with the Ministry of Housing, Communities and Local Government (MHCLG) about any current or future plans to introduce support for leaseholders so that service charges can still be paid to keep essential services going.
 Credit control and management of cash flow are vital in these challenging times.
 It is just possible that the suspension of all forfeiture cases could mean that lenders become more reluctant to pay arrears and protect their security, as it?s not at risk for three months, so this could have an impact on your accounts and cash flow.

 Major works, maintenance, and inspections